When I was shopping for a new cupboard, I couldn’t find anything in the shops that met my requirements.

 Before you get started you need to design your cupboard.
 You need to consider the size and dimensions you want.
 Do you need internal shelving?
 Are you going to attach it to the wall or fill a space such as an alcove?
 Will it be freestanding?

 Once you have decided on the overall size, you can begin to consider how you will construct the cupboard.

 You need to consider the frame.
 Think of this as like a skeleton giving the cupboard strength.
 The frame will form the basic shape of the cupboard.
 It may form a simple box, or you may wish to put struts in to support weight or if it’s a larger cupboard.

 Then think about how your cupboard will look.
 Will you use plywood and paint it or even wallpaper it?
 Will you create a mesh or screen effect?

 Depending on how many doors you have you may need struts to hang the doors on or to put catches on.

 When you are confident in your design you can purchase all the materials you need.
-Take a look at this planed timber from B&Q to design your frame.
+Take a look at these furniture boards from B&Q to design your frame.

 This is important as if the room isn’t square where you plan to put the cupboard, it will affect the design.
 This could result in the doors not hanging properly or wonky shelves, for example.

 Pro Tip: If securing to the wall, ensure you check for pipes and cables before drilling.

 Start by constructing the frame.
 If you are attaching the cupboard to the wall you should still build the frame away from the wall.
 The Spruce explains which joints you will need to connect the frame and struts together.

 Use glue and screws to secure the frame together.
 Make sure you sink the screws into the timber so that when you put the cladding on, it sits flush on the frame.

 Once you have the frame, you can either attach to the wall or move onto step 4.